• Email

 1. How do I become credentialed as a play therapist?

-There are currently two credentialing options to play therapists in BC: British Columbia Registered Play Therapist (BCRPT) through the British Columbia Play Therapy Association (BCPTA) or Certified Play Therapist (CPT) through the Canadian Association for Play Therapy (CAPT).
+There are currently two credentialing options to become play therapists in BC: British Columbia Registered Play Therapist (BCRPT) through the British Columbia Play Therapy Association (BCPTA) or Certified Play Therapist (CPT) through the Canadian Association for Play Therapy (CAPT).
 Credentialing requires completing specific requirements for play therapy training, supervision, and clinical experience.
 Information regarding credentialing can be obtained by contacting the BCPTA or CAPT:

 BCPTA